 "The rates are low, so be prepared to look for a while," Cooke said.

 Observers may also spot some stray shooting stars that are unrelated to the Taurids.
 These will appear to originate somewhere other than the constellation of Taurus, the bull (opens in new tab), and will travel in random directions through the night sky.
 Moonlight won't overly interfere with the peak of the northern Taurids, but watch for it at other times around the peak (and try to time your observations for when the moon is not in the sky).

 Where to look

 The Taurids are visible practically anywhere on Earth, except for the South Pole.
-They appear to originate in the constellation Taurus the bull.
-To find Taurus, look for the constellation Orion and then peer to the northeast to find the red star Aldebaran, the star in the bull's eye.
+They appear to originate in the constellation Taurus, the bull (opens in new tab).
+To find Taurus, look for the constellation Orion and then peer to the northeast to find the red star Aldebaran (opens in new tab), the star in the bull's eye.

 Don't look directly at Taurus to find meteors; the shooting stars will be visible all over the night sky.
 Make sure to move your gaze around the nearby constellations.
 Meteors closer to the radiant have shorter trails and are more difficult to spot.
 If you look only at Taurus, you might miss the shooting stars with the most spectacular trails.

 The Taurids come from Comet Encke, a short-term periodic comet that orbits the sun about once every 3.3 years.
 It was first spotted by Pierre Mechain in 1786 and was first recognized as a periodic comet in the 1800s by Johann Franz Encke.

 As the comet moves around the solar system, it leaves behind bits of material that are called meteoroids.
 If those comet chunks enter the Earth's atmosphere, they are called meteors.
 The friction they encounter while speeding through the Earth's atmosphere heats them up, sometimes making them visible from the ground.
 Those chunks that reach the ground, if ever discovered, would be called meteorites.